LLNL/lbann/docs/layers/transform_layers.rst

 Reduction
 ----------------------------------------

-The Reduction layer reduces a tensor to a scalar.
+The :python:`Reduction` layer reduces a tensor to a scalar.

 Arguments: